Jafar7oct/create-private-docker-registry/README.md

 ---

-## 🛤️ Track the pdf steps to create one
+# 🛤️ Track the PDF steps to create one in the reposoitory
-  -v /opt/registry/data:/var/lib/registry \
-  registry:2